-|Bank Account||Providing an IBAN either creates a new or updates an existing payment instrument for an account.
+Bank Account||Providing an IBAN either creates a new or updates an existing payment instrument for an account.

+>

-Executing the process with an empty IBAN value deactivates existing payment instruments.
+> Executing the flow with an empty IBAN value deactivates existing payment instruments.

+>

-|Bank Code||With an IBAN as bank account number, the bank code (BIC) is not required.|
+> |Bank Code||With an IBAN as bank account number, the bank code (BIC) is not required.|

+>

-|Direct Debit Mandate Granted||Can specify a specific date, falls back to
+> |Direct Debit Mandate Granted||Can specify a specific date, falls back to

+>

-Depending on your use cases, the flow setup and the objects to involve will vary.
+> Depending on your use cases, the flow setup and the objects to involve will vary.

+>

-In Salesforce Lightning, navigate to Process Automation > Process Builder.
+> - In Setup, navigate to Process Automation > Flows.